-As part of a wide-ranging response, the aim of the Recovery and Resilience Facility ("RFF") is to mitigate the economic and social impact of the coronavirus pandemic and make European economies and societies more sustainable, resilient and better prepared for the challenges and opportunities of the green and digital transitions.
+The aim of the Recovery and Resilience Facility ("RFF") is to mitigate the economic and social impact of the coronavirus pandemic and make European economies and societies more sustainable, resilient and better prepared for the challenges and opportunities of the green and digital transitions.
 The RFF is a temporary recovery instrument.
-It allows the Commission to raise funds to help Member States implement reforms and investments that are in line with the EU's priorities and that address the challenges identified in country-specific recommendations under the European Semester framework of economic and social policy coordination.
+It allows the Commission to raise funds on the debt capital markets (by issuing bonds on behalf of the EU) to help Member States implement reforms and investments that are in line with the EU's priorities and that address the challenges identified in country-specific recommendations under the European Semester framework of economic and social policy coordination.
+It coexists with other EU funding instruments (such as the Innovation Fund, which is funded through the sale of ETS allowances).

 The RRF helps the EU achieve its target of climate neutrality by 2050 and sets Europe on a path of digital transition, creating jobs and spurring growth in the process.
-The reforms and investments in Belgium's plan aim for Belgium to become more sustainable, resilient and better prepared for the challenges and opportunities of the green and digital transitions.
+The reforms and investments in Belgium's Recovery and Resilience Plan (RRP), to which RRF funds will be allocated, aim for Belgium to become more sustainable, resilient and better prepared for the challenges and opportunities of the green and digital transitions.
 To this end, the plan consists of 105 investments and 35 reforms.
-They will be supported by \in 5.9 billion in grants, out of which \in 100 million is allocated to the construction of an artificial energy island in the North Sea to integrate offshore wind and further international interconnections.
+They will be supported by $\in$ 5.9 billion in grants, out of which $\in$ 100 million is allocated to the construction of an artificial energy island in the North Sea (the Princess Elisabeth Island) to integrate offshore wind and further international interconnections (see below).